telliott99/MyMath/diff-applications/harmonic-oscillator.rst

 .. image:: /figs/pendulum1.png
    :scale: 50 %

-The *torque* on the mass is the component of the gravitational force perpendicular to the rod, which is :math:`-mg \sin \theta` (note that this vector is drawn a bit too long in the figure).
+The *torque* on the mass is the component of the gravitational force perpendicular to the rod, which is :math:`-mg \sin \theta` (this vector is drawn a bit too long in the figure).

 .. math::